 You can pay your PA taxes with a major credit card or a debit card.
-Credit card transactions are charged a 2.49 percent convenience fee (\$1 minimum charge), and debit card transaction fees start at \$3.95.
+Credit card transactions are handled by ACI Payments, Inc. and do include a convenience/transaction fee.
+Please refer to their website at www.acipayonline.com for convenience/transaction fee rates.
 You can use your American Express, Discover, MasterCard or Visa credit card to pay your taxes online or by phone.
 You may also use a MasterCard or Visa debit card to make payments online.
 Select one of these options to pay using your credit/debit card:

 - 1. Internet.
-Go to ACI Payments, Inc. at www.acipayonline.com. - 2.
+Access myPATH at mypath.pa.gov. - 2.
 Telephone.
 Call 1-800-2PAYTAX (1-800-272-9829).